 - Not to take up smoking.
 Not because it is bad for me, but because it is expensive, smelly, really hard to give up, and my circle of friends will become mostly those who smoke.

-- To get a job and save money for a long-term plan. (travelling, car, rainy day saving, house deposit for security) Spending money as I get it, will give me fewer life choices.
-Debt will cripple me with worries.
+- To get a job and save money for a long-term plan. (travelling, car, house deposit for security) commonly known by women as a ‘Fuck-off Fund” or “Running Away Money.”
+Spending money as I get it, or that I don’t have, will give me fewer life choices.
+Debt will cripple me with worries and stop me doing things.

 - To cultivate a transferable skill that I am good at, to open up my opportunities, so I can possibly live abroad.
 Get fluent in a language, learn an instrument, how to cut hair, to drive or play sport.